Webinar tips and tricks

 Then, move on to the next zap and create a Drip “event”.

 Events work just like any analytics tool.
 They are super useful because you will be able to segment your subscribers or fire triggers inside of Drip based on the event.

 Let’s call our event “Webinar attended”.

 Pro tip: I use Segment object model framework to name my event.
 For exemple, I won’t use “Paid Subscription”.
 But rather “Subscription paid”.
 This way, I always know what object is concerned.
 I can modify the action on that object in order to create another event.

 Note: you can duplicate this zap and modify the trigger source to to create another event.
 For instance, if I put as a trigger “Attendee joins webinar”, I can send the event “Webinar joined”.
-Which allows me to trigger different actions knowing if the person as attended or not the webinar.
+Which allows me to trigger different actions knowing if the person has attended the webinar.

 From there, you can do a bunch of cool stuff.
 Drip has a WYSIWYG automation tool that allows to create complex webinar integration workflows.